techworkersco/twc-site-nl/_events/biweekly-planning-meeting-1.md

   - The Netherlands
 hide_form: false
 ---
-Out biweekly action planning meeting, hosted from the TWC Slack.
+Our biweekly action planning meeting, hosted from the TWC Slack.

 We hope to open this beyond slack one day!